 We can work together to envision how ICAH programming can best support your young people’s needs.
-Each subject listed in the menu below can be explored through content education via peer workshops, emotional education via FYI performance-based workshops, or through residencies that combine the two.
+Each subject listed in the menu below can be explored through content education via peer workshops, emotional education via performance-based workshops, or through residencies that combine the two.
 Contact firstname.lastname@example.org to develop a custom education plan.

 *indicates performance-based workshop